 Logical Network Perimeter

-Defined as the isolation of a network environment from the rest of a communications network, the logical network perimeter establishes a virtual network boundary that can encompass and isolate a group of related cloud-based IT resources that may be physically distributed.
+The logical network perimeter establishes a virtual network boundary that can encompass and isolate a group of related cloud-based IT resources that may be physically distributed.
+It is defined as the isolation of a network environment from the rest of a communications network.

 - isolate IT resources in a cloud from non-authorized users